 In fact, it was so nice that by the time we got back to the van, Nik and I were seriously considering extending our holiday until the end of summer.

-For more blogs in Cumbria, click HERE
+For more blogs about our adventures, click HERE